TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

         // the class continues here
     }

-In this code section, the validators for the $title attribute of the Blog object is defined. $title must be a text (ie, no HTML is allowed), and also the length of the string is checked with the StringLength-Validator (it must be between 1 and 80 characters).
+In this code section, the validators for the `$title` attribute of the Blog object is defined. `$title` must be a text (ie, no HTML is allowed), and also the length of the string is checked with the `StringLength`-Validator (it must be between 1 and 80 characters).
 Several validators for a property can be separated by commas.
 Parameter of the validators are set in parentheses.
 You can omit the quotes for validator options if they are superfluous as in the example above.
 If complex validation rules are necessary (for example, multiple fields to be checked for equality), you must implement your own validator.

 Validation of controller arguments
 ----------------------------------

-Each controller argument is validated by the following rules: If the argument has a simple type (string, integer, etc.), this type is checked.
-If the argument is a domain object, the annotation *@validate* in the domain object is taken into account and - if set - the appropriate validator in the folder :file:`Domain/Validator` for the existing domain object is run.
-If there is set an annotation *@dontvalidate* for the argument, no validation is done.
-Additional validation rules can be specified via further *@validate* annotations in the methods PHPDoc block.
+Each controller argument is validated by the following rules:

+* If the argument has a simple type (string, integer, etc.), this type is checked.
+* If the argument is a domain object, the annotations `@validate` in the domain object is taken into account and - if set - the appropriate validator in the folder :file:`Domain/Validator` for the existing domain object is run.
+* If there is set an annotation `@ignorevalidation` for the argument, no validation is done.
+* Additional validation rules can be specified via further `@validate` annotations in the methods PHPDoc block.
 The syntax is *@validate $variableName Validator1, Validator2, ...* The syntax is almost the same as with validators in the domain model, you only needs to set explicitly the variable name.

-If the arguments of an action can not be validated, then the errorAction is executed, which will usually jump back to the last screen.
+If the arguments of an action can not be validated, then the `errorAction` is executed, which will usually jump back to the last screen.
 It is important that validation is not performed in certain cases.
-Further information for the usage of the annotation *@dontvalidate* see 'case studies Example: Editing an existing object' in Chapter 9
+Further information for the usage of the annotation `@dontvalidate` see ":ref:`case_study-edit_an_existing_object`" in Chapter 9.

 Localization
 ^^^^^^^^^^^^

+.. todo: Link to core documentation of language files.

 Multilingual websites are widespread nowadays, which means that the web-available texts have to be localized.
 Extbase provides the helper class :class:`\\TYPO3\\CMS\\Extbase\\Utility\\LocalizationUtility` for the translation of the labels.
-In addition, there is the Fluid ViewHelper translate, with the help of whom you can use that functionality in templates.
+In addition, there is the Fluid ViewHelper `<f:translate>`, with the help of whom you can use that functionality in templates.

 The localization class has only one public static method called translate, which